Henry Campbell-Bannerman: Views of contemporaries

 How happy is he born and taughtThat serveth not another's will;Whose armour is his honest thought,And simple truth his utmost skill;This man is freed from servile bandsOf hope to rise or fear to fall;Lord of himself, though not of lands,And, having nothing, yet hath all.Wilson, pp. 631–632".

 Robert Smillie, the trade unionist and Labour MP, said that, after Gladstone, Campbell-Bannerman was the greatest man he had ever met.

+Views of historians

+Historians agree that in his 28 months as prime minister, Campbell-Bannerman was relatively undistinguished with few significant reforms enacted.
+Major bills such as plural voting, land reform, and licensing reform were shredded in the Lords.
+Education Bills of 1906 and 1907 were rejected by both party supporters and Unionist peers.
+The bills that were passed were either technical or the result of cross-party consensus.
+Campbell-Bannerman had no apparent plan to circumvent the Lords' veto and did little to stimulate the social reform program.
+Campbell-Bannerman was passive and uninvolved in his dealings with the cabinet, leading to diffuse debates and ill-focused methods of handling business.
+He failed to supervise Grey's foreign policy, He failed to consult the full cabinet before initiating momentous discussions on defense interests with the French in 1906.
+As a result, his competence was severely questioned.
+However, historians have identified a few positive aspects of his tenure, including laying the foundation for a more effective government under Asquith.
+He was part of a period of Scottish dominance in the Prime Minister role and he represented Scotland's full integration into the political realm.
+Additionally, Campbell-Bannerman was the first Prime Minister with direct business experience and not from a landed, Anglican background.

-George Dangerfield said Campbell-Bannerman's death "was like the passing of true Liberalism.
-Sir Henry had believed in Peace, Retrenchment, and Reform, those amiable deities who presided so complacently over large portions of the Victorian era...
+Historian George Dangerfield in 1935 concluded that Campbell-Bannerman's death "was like the passing of true Liberalism.
+Henry had believed in Peace, Retrenchment, and Reform, those amiable deities who presided so complacently over large portions of the Victorian era...
 And now almost the last true worshipper at those large, equivocal altars lay dead".
 Campbell-Bannerman held firmly to the Liberal principles of Richard Cobden and William Ewart Gladstone.
 It was not until Campbell-Bannerman's departure that the doctrines of New Liberalism came to be implemented.
 R. B. McCallum stated that "Campbell-Bannerman was of pure Gladstonian vintage and a hero to the Radicals".
 Friedrich Hayek said: "Perhaps the government of Sir Henry Campbell-Bannerman... should be regarded as the last Liberal government of the old type, while under his successor, H. H. Asquith, new experiments in social policy were undertaken which were only doubtfully compatible with the older Liberal principles".